gcc3/simple-ai-chat/README.md

 The value should be `true` or `false`.

 USE_PAYMENT
-Enabel payment for upgrading user account.
+Enable payment for upgrading user account.
 The value should be `true` or `false`.

 PAYPAL_CLIENT_ID and PAYPAL_CLIENT_SECRET